 Voting International Members shall elect their two Board members by voting in an election of all eligible International Members administered by the Secretary General of the Academy according to 13(D) and (E) above and subject to Article 17 below.
 Each candidate putting himself/herself forward for election to the Board is representing the International Members.
 Each candidate needs to be proposed and seconded by International voting Members.
 The two Board members representing the International Members may not be from the same country.

 The President and President-Elect are members of the Board and the immediate past President remains a member of the Board for two years after the end of his/her term as President.
 Each retains the right to vote, but only the presiding officer has a casting vote.

 The President or his nominee is the presiding officer at all meetings of the Board.

-The Board representative of each eligible European Country is elected for a period of three years and may be re-elected once.
+The Board representatives of each eligible European Country and the Board representatives of the International Members are elected for a period of three years and may be re-elected once.

 There are twenty voting members of the Academy registered from that country